Medline ® Abstract for Reference 52

 of 'Maternal adaptations to pregnancy: Renal and urinary tract physiology'

-Department of Obstetrics and Gynecology, University of Montreal, Montreal QC.
+Department of Obstetrics and Gynecology, University of North Carolina, Chapel Hill, USA.